jdonaldson/phantomjs-hx/Readme.md

 Keep in mind that PhantomTools.injectThis() loads phantomjs application code into a sandboxed page instance, which may be running a page with unknown third party code.
-Be cautious when using it, since it could potentially leak passwords, credentials, etc. that are contained in the phantomjs application source.
+Be cautious when using it, since it could potentially leak passwords, credentials, etc. that are contained in the phantomjs script source.